-If you got injured in a rideshare-related accident, you have the right to pursue compensation with the help of a local lawyer.
+If you got injured in a rideshare-related accident, you have the right to pursue compensation with the help of a local lawyer or car accident lawyers who specialize in car accident cases.
 For example, Buckhead Law Saxton Injury & Accident Lawyers, P.C. can set you up with an experienced Atlanta rideshare accident lawyer who can help you.

 How Common are Rideshare Accidents?